Bhatte/Quality-QR-Portal/DEPLOY.md

 2. You should see the QR Portal homepage
 3. This should work without authentication (public access)

-### 5.3 Test Admin Authentication
+### 5.3 Test Admin Authentication (Local)
 1. Go to `https://your-app-name.azurewebsites.net/admin`
-2. You should be redirected to Azure AD login page
+2. You will be redirected to the local login page `/login.html`
-3. Sign in with the email you specified in `ADMIN_EMAILS`
+3. Sign in using an email present in `ADMIN_USERS` and the `LOCAL_ACCESS_CODE`
-4. After successful login, you should be redirected back to the admin interface
+4. After successful login, you will be redirected back to the admin interface
-5. You should see your email and a "Logout" button in the top-right corner
+5. You should see your email and a "Logout" button
 6. Try creating a folder and uploading a test PDF file
 7. Verify you get a success message and a portal URL